-Simply because of the way they are built, self contained cooling units are not service or repair friendly.
-Down time, long repair times and high servicing costs never make clients happy!
-Self contained cooling units cannot be repaired in place and usually have to be completely removed from wall.
+Simply because of the way they are built, self-contained cooling units are not service or repair-friendly.
+Downtime, long repair times, and high servicing costs never make clients happy!
+Self-contained cooling units cannot be repaired in place and usually have to be completely removed from the wall.
 Often they also have to be taken to the shop or sent back to the manufacturer for repair.
 That process can take weeks.

 A custom wine cellar is designed and built like a huge, walk-in refrigerator.
 As such, there are many details to take into consideration!
 Simply installing a wine cellar refrigeration system without giving attention to the individual components we’ve discussed will most likely end with premature repairs.